 There are many state-run KSRTC and private buses from Bangalore to Chikmagalur.
 You can board a bus from the Chikmagalur bus stop to either Horanadu or Kalasa.
 From Kalasa, transit to another bus to reach Samse.
 There is no direct bus from Horanadu to Samse, you’ll have to change buses at Kalasa.

 The Samse Circle is the starting point of the Nethravathi peak.
-From the Samse Circle, walk for about 2 Kms by marking the map to the Kalsanka homestay.
+From the Samse Circle, walk for about 2 Km by marking the map to the Kalsanka homestay.
 It is the nearest homestay to where the trek actually starts.
 You can also hire a jeep to reach the hike starting point.
-Auto or shared-auto drivers generally disagree to drop you here as the path is a mix of road and muddy terrain.
+Auto or shared-auto drivers generally disagree with dropping you here as the path is a mix of road and muddy terrain.

 Here is where you’ll find a forest official and a guide.
 Remember, until you reach this point you are on your own.
 If you have reached the Kalsanka homestay 100 m away, it is a straight route uphill from there.
 Should you be confused or stumped on the way, we encourage you to ask for directions if needed.
 Our guide Arun was with us right from the Samse Circle bus stop and he helped us with the route.